dangtv/BIRDS/webpage/index.md

 # Installation and Usage

-BIRDS can be used via Command line interface (CLI) or Web-based interface (WebUI).
+BIRDS can be used via the Command line interface (CLI) or the Web-based interface (WebUI).

 ### Command line tool